 What does your homeopathic remedy look like and how much do you need to take?

-The remedy is often in the form of a small pill or a drop of a liquid, which you may be asked to take either just once, or monthly, weekly, or daily, depending on what your homeopath thinks you need.
+The remedy is often in the form of a small pill or a drop of a liquid, which you take either just once, or monthly, weekly, or daily, depending on what your homeopath thinks you need.

 The main thing to remember is that homoeopathy believes in giving the patient the minimum amount of remedy that is required to bring about cure.
 Homoeopathy does not believe in overdosing: it is a gentle and non-invasive method.

 ‘Homeopathic Remedy’ is the name used for a homeopathic medicine.
-Remedies are made from substances that have been found to produce a reaction in the body.
-Most remedies are made from substances that are normally regarded as poisonous, such as Arsenic and bee venom.
+Remedies are made from substances that produce a reaction in the body.
+Most remedies are, at base, poisonous substances, such as Arsenic and bee venom.

 However, they are administered in such minute quantities that they have a stimulating effect on the body rather than a destructive effect.

 A substance becomes a homeopathic remedy only when it would produce in a healthy person symptoms like those suffered by an ill person.
 Even if ‘potentised’, a substance is not a homeopathic remedy unless it would produce the symptoms you are trying to cure.

 This is the basic theory behind homeopathy, that ‘Like Cures Like’.
 (Similia similibus curentur – ‘let similars be cured by similars’.)

 It is a wonderfully simple and elegant idea.
 And it reverses the basic idea in orthodox medicine, which is based on allopathy.
 Allopathic medicines, the type Western, Orthodox doctors prescribe, are given because their action is opposite to the symptoms.
 In other words –